tdv/go-care/README.md

 # Usage
 1. Add the package to the project
-2. On the server-side it might look articulated like below in pseudocode
+2. On the server-side it might be articulated like below in pseudocode
 ```go
 package main